 In Progress Amendments

-The following Amendments consist of the next set of Minor Fixes to be presented to the LPA and the BCC later this Fall.
+The following Amendments consist of the next set of Minor Fixes to be presented as follows:

 - Link to Table of LDC Amendments (PDF)

 - Chapter 300 Procedures, Section 304.2 Public Notice (PDF)

 - Chapter 300 Procedures, Section 306.2 General Requirements (PDF)